Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## GRANDPA Finality Gadget

 GHOST-based Recursive ANcestor Deriving Prefix Agreement.
-It is the finality gadget for AXIASolar, which allows asynchronous, accountable, and safe finality to the blockchain.
+It is the finality gadget for AXIACoin, which allows asynchronous, accountable, and safe finality to the blockchain.
 For an overview of GRANDPA, see
 [this Medium post](https://medium.com/axiacoin.network/axiasolar-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372)